Crate wasmer

 • Units of WebAssembly memory in terms of 8-bit bytes.

-• The engine type
+• An engine identifier.

 • A descriptor for an exported WebAssembly value.